What time are Sunday services?

 Parking spaces, both outside and inside our building, were designed with the environment in mind.
 On property outside parking along the entire front of our building includes two (soon to be four) Visitor reserved spaces directly across from the front door and two reserved handicap spaces; one on each side of the front door along the cement wall.
 College Street offers additional parking on our side of the street.
 Inside parking in our underground garage can be accessed on Sunday Mornings and for some special events.
 To park in the garage go to the right (east) side of the building, pull up just to the electric eye (not to close to the door itself) and the door will automatically open.
 Take care to move completely through the electric eye so the garage door does not come down on your vehicle.
 Garage traffic is one-way east to west.
 To exit the garage drive up to the west (CSS) door and it will open automatically and close behind you. by way of the east (left) side door and it will open automatically.

 Take the walkway up to the main building level through the single green door on the left in the middle of the garage.
 We welcome you to enjoy our interior garden walk.
 You may also take the elevator (approximately 2/3 of the way in on the right) to the main level.

-Are there nursery or religious education classes for my children?
+Are there Religious Exploration classes offered for my children?

 Can my children remain with me for the service?